 Claudio Gugerotti, 68, prefect for the Eastern churches, with wide diplomatic, interfaith, multicultural and political experience.

-Angel Fernandez Artime, 63, has had a long career in Catholic education and while he has very conservative views on the education of youth, is regarded to be among the more moderate of the traditionalists.
+Angel Fernandez Artime, 63, has had a long career in Catholic education and while he has very conservative views on the education of youth, is regarded to be the more moderate of the traditionalists.

-Domenico Battaglia, 60, one of the most recently appointed cardinals,
+Domenico Battaglia, 60, one of the most recently appointed cardinals.

 The conservatives